3F/web.vsSBE/CI/CI.MSBuild.md

 * Unpack the CI.MSBuild archive. *(you can delete all *.pdb files)*
 * Download the [vsSolutionBuildEvent plugin](http://visualstudiogallery.msdn.microsoft.com/0d1dbfd7-ed8a-40af-ae39-281bfeca2334/referral/118151) and extract all files from *.**vsix** with any archiver ([it's a simple 'zip' archive](https://msdn.microsoft.com/en-us/library/ff407026.aspx))
 * * **Or** simply go to the installed folder (In plugin: `Settings` - `CI Utilities` - `Plugin` - `Open directory with plugin`)
-* Copy all files into the CI.MSBuild folder
+* Copy all files into the CI.MSBuild folder (without replacements - i.e. CI.MSBuild should be over vsSolutionBuildEvent)
 * * **Or** use `lib=<path>` key with utility (see in "how to use")

 That's all.
 Now you can use the vsSolutionBuildEvent with msbuild.
 See below of how to use it.